AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 The parameter that corresponds to energy efficiency is the energy intensity per passenger per kilometer $E/RPK$.
 In this work, this parameter is influenced by three distinct levers: fleet renewal with more efficient aircraft, operations and load factor.
-In addition to these levers,
+In addition to these levers, <!-- manque un morceau -->

 ### Improvements of aircraft efficiency